ymniquet/eQuimageLab/docs/source/processing.rst

 eQuimageLab can construct "threshold" float and binary masks that are 1 or True wherever some function ``filter(image)`` is greater than a threshold:

-.. currentmodule:: equimagelab.equimage.image_masks
+.. currentmodule:: equimage.image_masks

 .. autosummary::

    threshold_fmask
    threshold_bmask

 The input `filtered` argument is a 2D :py:class:`numpy.ndarray` that contains ``filter(image)``.
-In particular, the :py:class:`Image <equimagelab.equimage.image.Image>` class provides the following useful filters (local average, median, ...):
+In particular, the :py:class:`Image <equimage.image.Image>` class provides the following useful filters (local average, median, ...):

-.. currentmodule:: equimagelab.equimage.image_masks.MixinImage
+.. currentmodule:: equimage.image_masks.MixinImage

 .. autosummary::